 I don’t care who you are — blogger, freelance journalist, ghost writer, ad copywriter — if you are writing on the web then you need to absorb copywriting mechanics.

-There are two ways to get to that point: learning and practising I can’t help you with the practising part.
+There are two ways to get to that point: learning and practicing.
+I can’t help you with the practicing part.
 You just simply need to write … and keep on writing.
 But I can help you with the education part.

 Claude Hopkins expresses powerful, statistically tested truths about “salesmanship in print” which remain relevant through the decades and across all media – including today’s internet marketing.
 David Ogilvy once said “Nobody should be allowed to have anything to do with advertising until he has read this book seven times.
 It changed the course of my life.”
 Read “Scientific Advertising” before you read any other book on advertising or marketing.
 It may change your life, too.

 The Robert Collier Book

 He sold many thousands of the Harvard Classics — a five-foot shelf of books by Dr. Elliott, and his circulars on the O. Henry stories brought orders for over two million dollars, followed by orders for over 70,000 books on “The History of the World War.”
 A fabulous book because of the countless example ads Collier shared.

 My copy of TAM is dog-eared, pages covered in yellow highlighters and pencil marks.
 The spine is broke.
 And it’s one I try to skim at least once a year.
 I usually end up reading large chunks of it.
 Caples was a former engineer who cut his teeth on the advertising world by crawling through a seven-inch stack of losing ads and another stack of winning ads.
 Two months later he wrote the most famous headline in history: “They Laughed When I Sat Down at the Piano.”